rettoph/VoidHuntersRevived/README.md

 # Galactic Fighters
-A game inspired by the Void Hunters from FunOrb
+A game inspired by Void Hunters from FunOrb

 ## Custom Events
 These are events triggered by Guppy but specific to this game.
 Events can be bound to via the `Creatable.Events` attribute.